ZanderLiu/GeoNormality/README.md

 [![PyTorch](https://img.shields.io/badge/PyTorch-2.0+-red.svg)](https://pytorch.org/)
 [![License](https://img.shields.io/badge/License-MIT-green.svg)](LICENSE)

-**Deep-DS** is a robust image forgery detection framework that leverages **depth information** from monocular depth estimation to enhance detection performance.
+**GeoNormality** is a robust image forgery detection framework that leverages **depth information** from monocular depth estimation to enhance detection performance.
 The framework combines **Swin Transformer** backbone with multi-modal fusion strategies and knowledge distillation from Depth Anything V3.

+**When this paper have already been published, we will upload the other code files immediately.**
 ---

 ## 🪐 Key Features